Housing Basics for New Students

 Residency on campus is voluntary and there is no requirement for freshmen or other students to live on campus.

 Housing is not guaranteed.
-However, Seton Hall will set aside 1,150 beds for new students.
-We encourage all incoming students to pay the housing deposit of $375 by May 1, if not sooner.
+However, Seton Hall will set aside 1,150 beds for new students (incoming freshmen and transfers).
+We encourage all incoming students to complete the housing application and pay the housing deposit of $375 by May 1, if not sooner.

-Once you have been accepted to Seton Hall University, you may pay your housing deposit online, at the same link where you pay your tuition deposit.
+Once a student has been accepted to Seton Hall University, he/she may pay his/her housing deposit online, at the same link where he/she paid pay your tuition deposit.
 Please be sure to pay the deposit for students new to housing.
 Note: the housing deposit is non-refundable after May 1st.

 Billing for Housing and Meal Plans